Country Spotlight: Democratic Republic of the Congo

 Our Work in Democratic Republic of the Congo

-In collaboration with the Democratic Republic of the Congo Ministry of Health (MOH), the U.S. Centers for Disease Control and Prevention (CDC), the Bill & Melinda Gates Foundation, and the United States Agency for International Development (USAID), EGPAF is increasing the coverage of HIV and PMTCT services, strengthening community and facility linkages, and building local ownership and sustainability of its programs.
+In collaboration with the Democratic Republic of the Congo Ministry of Health (MOH), the U.S. Centers for Disease Control and Prevention (CDC), and the United States Agency for International Development (USAID), EGPAF is increasing the coverage of HIV and PMTCT services, strengthening community and facility linkages, and building local ownership and sustainability of its programs.

 EGPAF supports the provision of family-based HIV/AIDS care services through a broad range of activities in DRC, including: